jfikar/xhpl-aarch64/README.md

 We do not need anymore to deleted the shared libraries (so) in order to link the OpenBLAS statically to the final xhpl binary, as the `NO_SHARED=1` takes care of them.

-It is also posible to use `DYNAMIC_ARCH=1` to compile all the supported CPUs into one library.
+×It is also posible to use `DYNAMIC_ARCH=1` to compile all the supported CPUs into one library.

 ### Compile HPL
 ```